Ihsan-null/ExpressCRUD/README.md

 `identityNumber` of type number </br>

 ## Using Postman
-Make sure post is set to `x-www-form-urlencoded`
+Make sure post is set to `raw and JSON`
 * add user (POST): `/users`
 * delete user (DELETE): `/users/{id}`
 * get all user (GET): `/users`